-Physiological and Structural Systems
+Physiological and Structural Systems (PSS)

 |Irwin Forsethfirstname.lastname@example.org||(703) 292-7862||E12336|

 |Michael Mishkindemail@example.com||(703) 292-7190||E12332|

 |Theodore Morganfirstname.lastname@example.org||(703) 292-7868||E12315|

-The Physiological and Structural Systems (PSS) Cluster supports research to advance understanding of whole organism physiological mechanisms and functional morphology.
-PSS supports hypothesis-and discovery-based organismal research encompassing a wide range of approaches and perspectives.
+The Physiological and Structural Systems (PSS) Cluster supports research to advance understanding of whole-organism physiological mechanisms and functional morphology.
+PSS supports hypothesis-driven organismal research encompassing a wide range of approaches and perspectives.
 Although research supported by the PSS Cluster includes molecular approaches and the interface of organismal biology with population biology, the intellectual focus of this research is on understanding whole organisms.
 The Cluster encourages submission of proposals aimed at 1) identifying fundamental design principles of physiological and structural systems; 2) understanding why particular morphological and physiological mechanisms have evolved; and 3) how they are integrated at the level of the whole organism.
 The Cluster welcomes projects involving modeling and theoretical approaches integrated with experimental approaches.
-Multidisciplinary research at the interfaces of biology, physics, chemistry, mathematics, computer science and engineering is encouraged.
+Multidisciplinary research at the interfaces of biology, physics, chemistry, mathematics, computer science and engineering is also encouraged.
 The PSS Cluster will not consider projects that are primarily focused on environmental toxicology or endocrine disrupting chemicals.
 Projects that are entirely focused at the cellular and/or biochemical level, without integration at the organismal level, are not appropriate for this cluster.

-The Physiological Mechanisms and Biomechanics Program (PMB) supports research on the physiological mechanisms and structural features of organisms.
-Broad thematic areas include, but are not limited to signaling mechanisms, solute transport, gas exchange, circulation, osmoregulation, metabolism, energetics, endocrinology, reproductive physiology, muscle physiology, biomechanics, biomaterials and functional morphology.
-Systems approaches that predict or reveal the nature of coordination among functional processes and/or structural components as a means to further the understanding of organismal integrity are particularly encouraged.
-Projects focused exclusively on cellular or subcellular structure and function without integration at the whole organism level of analysis are not appropriate for this program.
+The Physiological Mechanisms and Biomechanics Program (PMB) (Program Code 7658, Kathryn Dickson, (703) 292-7380, firstname.lastname@example.org; Sharon Swartz, (703) 292-8086, email@example.com; Irwin Forseth, (703) 292-7862, firstname.lastname@example.org; Michael Mishkind, (703) 292-7190, email@example.com) supports research on the physiological mechanisms and structural features of organisms.
+Broad thematic areas include signaling mechanisms, solute transport, gas exchange, circulation, osmoregulation, metabolism, energetics, endocrinology, reproductive physiology, muscle physiology, biomechanics, biomaterials and functional morphology.
+Projects that integrate across levels of biological organization or use systems or modeling approaches to predict physiological or biomechanical principles of organismal function are encouraged.
+Projects focused exclusively on cellular or subcellular processes without integration at the whole organism level are not appropriate for this program.

-The Integrative Ecological Physiology Program (IEP) supports research on the structural and physiological traits of organisms that underlie their capacities to live in various ecological settings.
-A central focus of the program is research on physiological mechanisms underlying organism responses to abiotic and biotic components of their environments.
-The program seeks proposals framed in explicit ecological or evolutionary contexts, and therefore projects may address time scales ranging from the short-term to evolutionary.
-Projects focused on understanding how genetic, biochemical, morphological and physiological processes integratively result in the capacities of organisms to live in dynamic and stressful environments are encouraged.
-The IEP Program particularly encourages proposals focused on using physiological traits to improve predictive models of organismal responses to environmental changes.
+The Integrative Ecological Physiology Program (IEP) (Program Code: 7657, Irwin Forseth, (703) 292-7862, firstname.lastname@example.org; Theodore Morgan, (703) 292-7868, email@example.com; Mamta Rawat, (703) 292-7265, firstname.lastname@example.org) supports research on genetic, biochemical, morphological and physiological mechanisms underlying organismal responses to their abiotic and biotic environments.
+The program seeks proposals framed in explicit ecological or evolutionary contexts.
+Projects focused on understanding how processes integratively result in the capacities of organisms to live in dynamic and stressful environments, and those focused on using traits to build or improve predictive models of organismal responses to environmental changes, are encouraged.
 Projects focused exclusively on cellular or subcellular processes without integration at the whole organism level of analysis are not appropriate for this program.